FxNet one way: Forex.

 FxNet support a wide range of languages including Arabic, Chinese, Croatian, Czech,English,Greek,Hungarian.Japanese,Persian,Polish, Romanian,Russian,Slovak,Spanish,Vietnamese

-FxNet have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+FxNet have a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 As FxNet is regulated by Financial Conduct Authority, CySEC, every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: